PIAA District 11: No League

 Although it is named the Schuylkill League, teams from Carbon, Columbia, and Dauphin counties are included.
+The Schuylkill League also includes Our Lady of Lourdes Regional School in Northumberland County, which competes in PIAA District 4.

 Although parts of Hazleton Area School District are in Schuylkill and Carbon counties, they participate with Luzerne County in District 2.

 Sports

 District 11 hosts 14 different sports over the three athletic seasons: